sukeshsama/flask-mongodb/README.md

 8. From Browser http://127.0.0.1:5000/form and input your message and enter
 9. To validate the data run this from browser http://127.0.0.1:5000/read

-## Build Docker Image and Run Flask in container
+## Build Docker Image and Run Flask in a container
 $docker build -t python-flask:latest
 $docker run -d --network=host -p 5000:5000 python-flask:latest